 The funeral will be held at Grissom Funeral Home Tuesday, March 22, 2011, at 11 a.m. with Herb Conley and Kevin Wilson officiating.

 Burial will be at Flint Springs Cemetery.
 Pallbearers will be Bobby McCoy, Timothy McCoy, Brett Mattox, Tyler Smith, Bill Davidson and Heath Cavitt.

 In lieu of flowers the family requests memorials be made to Flint Springs Cumberland Presbyterian Church, 517 Mitchell Road, S.E., Cleveland, TN 37323, and Hospice of Chattanooga, 4411 Oakwood Drive, Chattanooga, TN 37416.

-Visitation will be at the funeral home Monday, from 4 to 7 p.m. and Tuesday one hour prior to the service.
+Visitation will be at the funeral home Monday, from 4 to 7 p.m. and from 10 to 11 a.m.

 “D.S” as she was affectionately known by her family, will be sadly missed by all who knew her.